Updated June 2026

 VoiceMoat

-Trains an AI on your full profile (posts, replies, threads, and images) across 9 signals and refuses to draft anything that sounds like someone else.
+Trains an AI on your full profile (posts, replies, threads, and images) across 10 signals of voice and refuses to draft anything that sounds like someone else.

 Best for: Solo creators and founders who want content that sounds recognizably like them.